hilleer/vscode-yaml-plus-json/README.md

 	* Convert YAML files in a directory to JSON by right clicking the directory and selecting `Convert YAML files to JSON`.
 	* Convert JSON files in a directory to YAML by right clicking the directory and selecting `Convert JSON files to YAML`.

+After converting one or multiple files a _revert_ prompt will be shown, allowing to revert conversion.
+Using this will also return YAML comments.

 ## Config

 | id                               | description                                            | type    | default | example |